 Complete Transcript of My LiveChat with Daniel Kempe, March 30, 2016

-*Bonus: Once I shared a first draft of this article with the founders, Matt gave me an amazing sneak preview of great things to come: “We’re also working on the release of Quuu 2.0 which will remedy many of the common grumbles that people have expressed and this will be released in 2 months time, so very excited to announce that (!)”
+*Bonus: Once I shared the first draft of this article with the founders, Matt gave me an amazing sneak preview of great things to come: “We’re also working on the release of Quuu 2.0 which will remedy many of the common grumbles that people have expressed and this will be released in 2 months time, so very excited to announce that (!)”

 Your relationship with your customers – past, present, and future – is always evolving.
 Someone who may not have been an Ideal Customer before might come a lot closer as their business grows and your company scales.
 Excellent Customer Success depends upon strengthening these relationships before, during, and after the sale, and especially after the customer churns.
 Knowing that a company values your input, even though it didn’t *quite* work out the first time, is priceless.